-Despite the rather difficult operating environment, the Group has performed relatively well for the year.
-Revenue increased by 26.3% year-on-year (YOY) to RM173.2 million from RM137.1 million previously.
-Consequently, profit before taxation rose by 11.7% YOY to RM16.2 million while profit after taxation was RM12.1 million, an improvement of 17.0% over the previous year.
-The higher revenue was mainly due to a more aggressive marketing strategy of focusing on the Group's strength and reputation in the oleochemical sector.
+Notwithstanding the difficult operating environment, the Group has performed relatively well for the year with improved profitability.
+Although revenue decreased by 21.0% year-on-year (YOY) to RM136.9 million from RM173.2 million previously, profit before taxation rose by 53.7% YOY to RM24.9 million while profit after taxation was RM18.4 million, an improvement of 52.1% over the previous year.
+The lower revenue reflects the slowing global demand and the competitive market condition.
+However, the improved profitability was mainly the result of foreign exchange gain and a more aggressive marketing strategy, capitalizing on the Group's strength and reputation in the oleo-chemical sector particularly for high margin projects.
 The Group's strong goodwill with its established Engineering, Procurement, Construction and Commission (EPCC) clients has also enhanced its revenue growth in this trying period.